Table of Contents

 Social climbers.
 Teenagers, young, and adults.

-This appeal can be very powerful.
+This appeal can be potent.
 It takes several forms: reputation, self-respect, prestige, and vanity.
-It drives by how we view ourselves and how we want others to see us.
+It is driven by how we view ourselves and how we want others to see us.

 The ownership of certain products, such as luxury cars, can be an example of a statement of social standing.